GaryCraft/ptero-plutonium/.github/ISSUE_TEMPLATE/reporting-a-bug.md

 ---
 name: Reporting a Bug
 about: Found a Bug?
-Reposrt it, and we will try to fix it
+Report it, and we will try to fix it.
 title: ''
 labels: bug
 assignees: ''